System for systematic literature review using multiple AI agents: Concept and an empirical evaluation

 \section{Abstract}

-Systematic Literature Reviews (SLRs) have become the foundation of evidence-based studies, enabling researchers to identify, classify, and combine existing studies based on specific research questions.
-Conducting an SLR is largely a manual process.
-Over the previous years, researchers have made significant progress in automating certain phases of the SLR process, aiming to reduce the effort and time needed to carry out high-quality SLRs.
-However, there is still a lack of AI agent based models that automate the entire SLR process.
-To this end, we introduce a novel multi-AI agent model designed to fully automate the process of conducting an SLR.
-By utilizing the capabilities of Large Language Models (LLMs), our proposed model streamlines the review process, enhancing efficiency and accuracy.
-The model operates through a user-friendly interface where researchers input their topic, and in response, the model generates a search string used to retrieve relevant academic papers.
-Subsequently, an inclusive and exclusive filtering process is applied, focusing on titles relevant to the specific research area.
-The model then autonomously summarizes the abstracts of these papers, retaining only those directly related to the field of study.
-In the final phase, the model conducts a thorough analysis of the selected papers in relation to predefined research questions.
-This paper details the development of the model, and its operational framework, and demonstrates how it significantly reduces the time and effort traditionally required for SLR while ensuring a high level of comprehensiveness and precision.
-We also conducted an evaluation of the proposed model by sharing it with ten competent software engineering researchers for testing and analysis.
-The researchers expressed strong satisfaction with the proposed model and provided feedback for further improvement.
-In the future, we plan to engage 50 practitioners and researchers to evaluate our model.
-Additionally, we aim to present our model to the audience at the SANER 2024 conference in Rovaniemi (Finland) for further testing, analysis, and feedback collection.
-The code for this project can be found on the GitHub repository at https://github.com/GPT-Laboratory/SLR-automation.
+Systematic literature review (SLR) is foundational to evidence-based research, enabling scholars to identify, classify, and synthesize existing studies to address specific research questions.
+Conducting an SLR is, however, largely a manual process.
+In recent years, researchers have made significant progress in automating portions of the SLR pipeline to reduce the effort and time required for high-quality reviews; nevertheless, there remains a lack of AI-agent-based systems that automate the entire SLR workflow.
+To this end, we introduce a novel multi-AI-agent system designed to fully automate SLRs.
+Leveraging large language models (LLMs), our system streamlines the review process to enhance efficiency and accuracy.
+Through a user-friendly interface, researchers specify a topic; the system then generates a search string to retrieve relevant academic papers.
+Next, an inclusion/exclusion filtering step is applied to titles relevant to the research area.
+The system subsequently summarizes paper abstracts and retains only those directly related to the field of study.
+In the final phase, it conducts a thorough analysis of the selected papers with respect to predefined research questions.
+This paper presents the system, describes its operational framework, and demonstrates how it substantially reduces the time and effort traditionally required for SLRs while maintaining comprehensiveness and precision.
+The code for this project is available at: https://github.com/GPT-Laboratory/SLR-automation .

 \keywords{Systematic Literature Review, Large Language Model, AI Agent, Software Engineering}